Leonardo Drew (B. 1961)

-Major group exhibitions include Across the Divide | curated by Lu Chao and Ian Rosenfeld, rosenfeld porcini, London, UK (2016); Structures of Recollection, Pearl Lam Galleries, Hong Kong, China (2016); Unsuspected Possibilities, SITE Santa Fe, New Mexico, USA (2015); Summer Group Show, Galerie Forsblom, Helsinki, Finland (2014); Material World, Denver Art Museum, Denver, Colorado, USA (2013); Museum of Art and Design, New York, USA (2012); From Then to Now: Masterworks of Contemporary African American Art, Museum of Contemporary Art Cleveland, Ohio, USA (2010); Lost and Found: Selections from the MCA Collection, Museum of Contemporary Art (MCA), Chicago, USA (2010); and Black Alphabet: Contexts of Contemporary African American Art, Zacheta National Gallery of Art, Warsaw, Poland (2006).
+Major group exhibitions include What’s Going On, Rubell Museum, Washington, D.C., USA (2022); Materials and Objects, Louise Nevelson and Leonardo Drew, Tate Modern, London, UK (2020); NEW at NOMA: Recent Acquisitions in Modern and Contemporary Art, New Orleans Museum of Art, New Orleans, USA (2017); Material World, Denver Art Museum, Denver, CO, USA (2013); Museum of Art and Design, New York, USA (2012); From Then to Now: Masterworks of Contemporary African American Art, Museum of Contemporary Art Cleveland, OH, USA (2010); and Lost and Found: Selections from the MCA Collection, Museum of Contemporary Art (MCA), Chicago, USA (2010).